A deep dive at getting Mixpanel right

 - Sent Message

-Cocoon goes a bit further than just tracking the session start, signup and key activity, because they have an onboarding process they want to track and optimise.
+Cocoon goes a bit further than just tracking the session start, signup, and key activity because they have an onboarding process they want to track and optimize.
 They kept their event dictionary very simple though and tracked as few events as possible.
 Just enough to follow a user from Login to the end of the funnel by tracking Sent Message.
-They do not yet have a referral program or automated way to pay, so they left out the last two R’s from the AARRR funnel.
+They do not yet have a referral program or automated way to pay, so they left out the last two Rs from the AARRR funnel.
 Retention is however something I like to explain a little bit more.

-Retention is not an event unfortunately, so also not part of the funnel.
-At Cocoon we are are looking into ways to mark a user as retained on an individual level, except only as a ratio in the cohort diagram.
+Retention is not an event, unfortunately, so also not part of the funnel.
+At Cocoon, we are looking into ways to mark a user as retained on an individual level, except only as a ratio in the cohort diagram.
 If you have any ideas, please share them with us!